guyromellemagayano/gatsby-source-optimizely/README.md

 ### Global Schema

 Add a global schema to all `endpoints`.
 This will be merged with the `endpoint` schema.
-This is useful for adding global fields to all `endpoints`.
+This is useful for adding global types that affect multiple `endpoints`.

 ```javascript
 options: {